 Southern California is a place of reinvention.
 At the Arboretum, we have been reinventing the landscape since the 1950s by introducing many of the plants and garden techniques that have shaped the region.

 In the second decade of the 21st Century, the Arboretum is joining all of greater Los Angeles in reimagining the landscape.
 The 20th Century landscape was about homemaking and beautification.
-Today, we are enriching that history by not only maintaining beautiful lush gardens, but also creating an ecology that nurtures water water and wildlife.
+Today, we are enriching that history by not only maintaining beautiful lush gardens, but also creating an ecology that nurtures water and wildlife.
 Water is the greatest gift of life, and we want our gardens to honor and celebrate water every day.

+Mulching, swales, and healthy soils all make it easy and fun to save water.
 Join us for classes, workshops and events for adults and kids of all ages.
 Learning about water ecology is the first step to a healthier garden.

 Discover low water turf alternatives, native meadows and evergreen shrubs as replacements for water-guzzling grass.
 Brown is beautiful too, but there are so many wonderful plants that thrive in our soils.